DigiScore/digiscore.github.io/pages/outputs.md

 ## Performances

-2024    *Solaris* full set performance at Haslet Rooms, London - March 2024
+2024    *Solaris* by Craig Vear and Fabrizio Poltronieri, full set performance at Haslet Rooms, London - March 2024

 2024    *Jess+* first public performance at Institute of Engineering, Savoy House.
 Part of the TAS showcase - March 2024